webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 # What is WebRTC Signaling?
 When you create a WebRTC agent it knows nothing about the other peer.
 It has no idea who it is going to connect with or what they are going to send!
-Signaling is the initial bootstrapping that makes the call possible.
-After these values are exchanged the WebRTC agents then can communicate directly with each other.
+Signaling is the initial bootstrapping that makes a call possible.
+After these values are exchanged, the WebRTC agents can communicate directly with each other.

 Signaling messages are just text.
 The WebRTC agents don't care how they are transported.
-They are commonly shared via Websockets, but not a requirement.
+They are commonly shared via Websockets, but that is not a requirement.

 ## How does WebRTC signaling work?